Prometheus3375/dfs/README.md

 All necessary usage information is described in installation section.

 ### Client
-Here is the list o all available commands.
+Here is the list of all available commands.
 1. `exit` - shutdowns client.
 2. `cd <path>` - changes current working directory in local virtual file system (VFS).
 3. `ls [<path>]` - lists contents of current working directory.
 If path argument is given, lists contents of specified directory.